How many types of Dementia are there?

 Different forms of Dementia

-What is Alzheimer’s disease?
+When it comes to different forms of Dementia, Alzheimer’s disease is amongst the most well-known.
 It is thought that Alzheimer’s is the leading cause of Dementia in the UK; it is estimated to be responsible for up to 70% of all Dementia cases.

 Alzheimer’s is now considered a slowly progressive brain disease that actually begins well before the individual starts to show any symptoms.